dflock/duncanlock.net/content/posts/tech/the-marvellous-incomplete-compendium-of-reddit-automatons.rst

     :alt: Screenshot of CHART_BOTS output for duncanlock, as of June 2013.

-Bots that just Turn Up, without human intervention
+Bots that just Show Up, without human intervention
 ----------------------------------------------------

 These bots ceaselessly watch the endless, mighty cataract of text that is reddit and leap in whenever they sense patterns in the noise & spume that match their programming.